uQr/cordova-docs/getting-started/using-typescript.md

 ```
 This is the same source as the [JavaScript Blank App template](https://msdn.microsoft.com/en-us/library/dn757057(v=vs.140).aspx#Create), implemented in TypeScript.
 This code sets up Cordova event handlers for the application.

 When you build this project, the TypeScript source will be compiled into a JavaScript file named appBundle.js located in the www/scripts/ folder (this is configured in the tsconfig.json file mentioned earlier).
-By doing this, you reduce the size of your final packaged application, because the TypeScript files in the /scripts folder will not be included.
+By doing this, you reduce the size of your final packaged application, because the TypeScript files in the /scripts folder will not be included in the application package.

 **Note** For the current version of the Tools for Apache Cordova, you can only save TypeScript files in the /scripts folder.
 Ideally, you're free to arrange files into any folder.
 This is a known issue being worked on for a later update.